 American mechanical engineer Frederick Taylor, who was one of the earliest management theorists, pioneered the scientific management theory.
 He and his associates were among the first individuals to study work performance scientifically.
 Taylor’s philosophy emphasized the fact that forcing people to work hard wasn’t the best way to optimize results.
 Instead, Taylor recommended simplifying tasks so as to increase productivity.

 The strategy was a bit different from how businesses were conducted beforehand.
 Initially, a factory executive enjoyed minimal, if any, contact with his employees.
 There was absolutely no way of standardizing workplace rules and the only motivation of the employees was job security.

-According to Taylor, money was the key incentive to working, which is why he developed the “fair day’s wages for a fair day’s work” concept.
-Since then, the scientific management has been practiced worldwide.
+According to Taylor, money was the key incentive for working, which is why he developed the “fair day’s wages for a fair day’s work” concept.
+Since then, the scientific management theory has been practiced worldwide.
 The resulting collaboration between employees and employers evolved into the teamwork that people now enjoy.

 Systems management offers an alternative approach to the planning and management of organizations.
 The systems management theory proposes that businesses, like the human body, consists of multiple components that work harmoniously so that the larger system can function optimally.
 According to the theory, the success of an organization depends on several key elements: synergy, interdependence, and interrelations between various subsystems.